AndhikaWB/pawpularity-contest-dtc/notes/Eval.md

 )
 ```

 This seems pretty limiting to me.
 It expected me to know my data range in advance.
-I don't care about that, I just want to know whether my data changed significantly or not, and send me an alert or re-train the model if needed.
+I don't care about that, I just want to know whether my data changed significantly or not, and send me an alert if needed.
 Besides, I can write that kind of checks by myself if I want to, no need to rely on GX.

 However, the plus point is that they have other aspect of monitoring that may be important for some people:
 - Freshness (e.g. data must not be older than a certain date)